marylongnguyen/mycode/alta3research-python-cert/README.txt

 The program is an Animal Riddle Game.

 The player is first asked if they are ready to play.
-There is an infinite loop setup to check if the player's input is an expected value of either "Y" or "N".
+There is a loop setup to check if the player's input is an expected value of either "Y" or "N".
 * If the input does not meet the criteria of either "Y" or "N", then they will be continually prompted to enter a valid value.
 * If the player's input meets the criteria of "N" then the message "BOO!
 Goodbye!" is displayed and the game ends
 * If the player's input meets the criteria of "Y" then they will proceed with the game.